Shirley Manson: Solo work and unreleased album (2006–2012)

 Manson continued to write material while without a record deal and had been in talks with David Byrne and Ray Davies about a potential collaboration.
-In 2009, Manson posted three demos on her Facebook profile, written by her and Kurstin, titled "In the Snow", "Pretty Horses" and "Lighten Up".
+In 2009, Manson posted three demos on her Facebook profile, written with Kurstin, titled "In the Snow", "Pretty Horses" and "Lighten Up".
 "Pretty Horses" was later featured in the pilot episode of the show Conviction.
-14 additional songs co-written with Kurstin and registered on copyright and performance rights societies included Don't Want To Pretend, Don't Want Anyone Hurt, Gone Upside, Hot Shit, Kid Ourselves, Little Dough, Pure Genius, Sweet Old World, Spooky, So Shines A Good Deed, The Desert, No Regrets, Stop, To Be King.
+14 additional songs co-written with Kurstin and registered on copyright and performance rights societies included “Don't Want To Pretend”, “Don't Want Anyone Hurt”, “Gone Upside”, “Hot Shit”, “Kid Ourselves”, “Little Dough”, “Pure Genius”, “Sweet Old World”, “Spooky”, “So Shines a Good Deed”, “The Desert”, “No Regrets”, “Stop”, and “To Be King”.

 In 2009, Manson announced she was stepping away from music, saying she got sick of the music industry's new practices and had found more excitement in acting.
 Manson said she thought about abandoning the music business in 2008, when her mother developed dementia, and later died, saying that "I didn't want to make music, didn't feel creative.
 I could barely function."
-Later that year she reconsidered her words and went back into performing after being asked by friends to sing David Bowie's "Life on Mars?" at their son's memorial.
+Later that year she reconsidered her words and went back into performing after being asked by friends Jeff Castelaz and Jo Ann Thrailkill to sing David Bowie's "Life on Mars?" at their son's memorial.
 According to Manson, "we were all in so much pain, but it meant so much to them that I could sing that song and so much to me that I was able to do something.
 It made me realise how much music sustains people.
 I don't know why I'd turned my back on it."

 Manson also worked with a number of artists outside of her solo project, reciting a verse of a long poem for a Chris Connelly album, co-writing and recording a duet with Eric Avery for his solo debut recording with Debbie Harry.
 Although not recording material with them, Manson also performed on-stage with The Pretenders, Iggy Pop, Incubus and Kings of Leon in Atlantic City, with Gwen Stefani and twice with No Doubt in Universal City.
 Manson also performed in an uncredited role as a dominatrix in the music video for She Wants Revenge's single "These Things".
 Most recently Manson performed vocals on a track written by Serj Tankian entitled "The Hunger", a single from the rock musical Prometheus Bound.

 In January 2012, Manson confirmed that work on her solo album had been cancelled, stating the album "[is] dead and buried.
 We had the funeral.
 It was sad and I cried a lot but it made such a beautiful corpse that we had an open casket."